NavRez/Snake/README.md

 # Snake

-This allows the user to play the classic game of snake.
-The snake is controlled using the arrow keys.
-The player loses if the snake hits the wall or itself.
+This is an implementation of the 2D line-growing snake games implemented entirely in C++.
+The project was conceived to test the functionalities of classes

+## How to Play
+-Can only be executed on a windows PC/laptop.
+-Run the executable and use the arrow keys to guide snake